 Managing the Electrical Conductivity (EC) of the water that is available to the plants is a key practice to maximize the speed of growth and yield of the harvest.
-I explain the importance of EC in “The Principles of Fertigation” and “Understanding Osmosis and EC”.
-To set the targets for the EC of the nutrient solution you provide be sure to see our tutorial “How to set EC Targets”.
+I explain the importance of EC in “Growing Cannabis in Coco Coir with High Frequency Fertigation” and “Understanding EC, PPM & TDS for Growing Cannabis”.
+To set the targets for the EC of the nutrient solution you provide be sure to see our tutorial “EC/PPM Targets for Fertigating Cannabis”.

 It is important to provide nutrient solution that is the correct EC, but the EC rises as the water sits in the pots.
 As a result, root zone EC is generally higher than inflow EC.
 Because EC gradually rises as the nutrient solution sits in the pots, fertigation frequency is one of the main ways that you need to manage the EC of the nutrient solution in the root zone.
 If the time between fertigation events is long, then the difference between the EC of the inflow and the EC of the nutrient solution in the root zone will be large.